This is my curated list of articles I’ve read, organized by date with summaries and keywords for easy reference.

 This article explores the concept of 'variants' in Supreme botting, which refers to size IDs used in the checkout process.
 It explains how variants can be identified through the mobile_stock.json file, where item IDs increment sequentially.
 This knowledge allows bots to skip certain API steps and checkout directly, offering a significant advantage for bot developers.

-• bruteforce
+• Botting

 Dumping an external EEPROM